What kind of trip is right for me and my family?

 Stand-up Paddle Boards

-Stand-up Paddle Boards or SUPs are a popular new way to float the river that Lazy Otter is pleased to provide.
+Stand-up Paddle Boards or SUPs are a fun way to float the river that Lazy Otter is pleased to provide.
 However, we highly recommend that you learn the skills and techniques involved on a lake rather than here on the French Broad.
 That's because the depth of the river varies and hazards beneath the surface aren't always visible, so falling from a SUP on the river can hurt!
-Our SUPs are "hybrids", meaning they have foot wells on the surface that help you stabilize the board if you decide to sit down and paddle it like a kayak using the attachable extra fin on the paddle.
+Our SUPs are "hybrids", meaning they have foot wells on the surface that help you stabilize the board if you decide to sit down and paddle it like a kayak.